 Cooking over a fire can be an option in areas that allow fires where fire risk is low.
 First, make sure the area you’re backpacking in allows fires.
 If you go backpacking in a fire-safe area and plan to cook this way, you’ll need a metal pot with a metal lid to keep ash out (make sure there are no plastic parts that could melt).
-A small metal grate/grill is helpful for setting up a base to cook on, too (although packing this item might be a little bulky!).
 Always look for existing backcountry campsites with fire rings, so you don’t create new scars and remember to Leave No Trace.

 Also, note that fire safety skills are extremely important here and we do not recommend cooking over a fire in dry areas or if you are uncertain about your skills.
 If it ends up being windy or rainy during your trip, you may find yourself wishing you brought a backpacking stove along so keep that in mind.

 Looking to upgrade your gear closet?
 Check out our other backpacking gear round-ups: